usgpo/bulk-data/ECFR-XML-User-Guide.md

 ```
 <EXTRACT>
-  <HD1>Appendix B to § 201.39—Required Format for Continuation Sheet</HD1>
+  <HD1>Appendix B to Â§ 201.39â€”Required Format for Continuation Sheet</HD1>
   <FP-2>NLA CON</FP-2>
   <FP-2>Page \_\_of \_\_Pages.</FP-2>
   <HD3>Continuation Sheet for NLA Notice to Libraries and Archives of Normal Commercial Exploitation or Availability at Reasonable Price</HD3>